Policy Options

 • Allocating Money From A Tax Increase: Iowa voters approved a constitutional amendment in 2010 that created a Natural Resources and Outdoor Recreation Trust Fund to be funded with revenue from the next state sales tax increase.
 While the Fund has been created, the sales tax allocation has not yet been approved.

-• Severance Taxes: Many states have a severance tax on resource extraction, especially for fossil fuels and minerals.everal use some of the revenue to fund conservation efforts.
-For example, Colorado uses some severance tax revenue for water conservation..
+• Severance Tax: Many states have a severance tax on resource extraction, especially for fossil fuels and minerals.
+Several use some of the revenue to fund conservation efforts.
+For example, Colorado allows surplus from the state’s severance tax trust fund to be allocated to the species conservation trust fund.

 • Voluntary Programs: Also known as the “bake sale” approach, some states provide state residents with a variety of voluntary options for making donations to wildlife conservation.
-These include special license plates (Texas), income tax check-offs (Connecticut), or charities and fundraisers (Georgia).
+These include special license plates (Texas, Wyoming), income tax check-offs (Connecticut), charities and fundraisers (Georgia), or donation programs to support habitat (New Jersey).

 Resources